aiven/aiven-docs/docs/platform/howto/list-identity-providers.md

 ## Limitations

-- You can link each verified domain to only one IdP.
-- You should only make changes to user details in the IdP.
+You can link each verified domain to only one IdP.
+If you set up user provisioning with SCIM, you should only make changes to user details in the IdP.

 ## Security best practices

+When configuring an IdP it's recommended to enable the following:
+- **Require assertion to be signed**: Verifies assertions were issued by a trusted party and have not been tampered with.
+- **Sign authorization request sent to IdP**: Ensures authenticity and integrity with a digital signature.

+The authentication policy for the organization is also an important component in securing access through an IdP.
+At a minimum,

+- Disable password authentication
+- Require org SSO...
+- ...

+You may also want to consider the following for a greater level of security:

+- Disable personal tokens...
+- ...